gvwilson/thirdbit/src/fiction/iffy/index.md

 It took her a moment to realize that the ticklish feeling on her temples was tears.
 She was in a forest—an actual *forest*—but she missed the sea.
-The hell with what the machines wanted or the governors and their politics.
+The hell with what the machines wanted or Doctor Johel and Johnson Wales and the governors.
-She just wanted to see Aunt Naggie and Honesty again, and Jeep and everyone else in Halley, and flip through her picture book and go to sleep on her own mattress.
+She just wanted to see Aunt Naggie and Honesty again, and Jeep, and the *Guinevere*, and flip through her picture book and go to sleep on her own mattress.

 Her eyelids were just starting to lose their battle with gravity